 3. Glass Goblet

 Assemble three glasses to make this decorative goblet.
+The finished product would look like a stylish and high end home decor.
 Hot glue a small fish bowl to the rim of a hock glass.
 Attach the foot of the hock glass to a rocks glass to serve as the base.
 Cover the base with feather lace by hot gluing it to the rocks glass.
 Apply glitter to the fish bowl.
 Let dry.
 Add beads and broken glass.
 Finish off with stringed beads on the rim of the glass.

 There you go!
 Thirty ideas to repurpose your old wine glasses, giving life to even broken ones.
 You’ll never go wrong with this list.
 At least one would spark your interest.
 If you think that you can drink wine from any glass, given that wine glasses can really be flimsy being so thin, then read this.